wsafight/front-end-checklist/README.EN.md

 - [ ] Pay attention to the life cycle of things, strictly follow the creation at initialization time, and clean up before the end
 - [ ] Improve program robustness with newer language features
 - [ ] The limit on the number of lines added to a single file (needs to be customized by the team)
+- [ ] Business capabilities do not depend on language features

 ## to be completed
 - [ ] Parsing the meaning of the checklist, explaining why and how